aiddata/geo-cnn/settings_readme.md

 The static block contains options which are used across multiple stages of processing, but is most heavily tied to data preparation and CNN training.

 - boundary_path: path of boundary file relative to the `<base_path>/data/boundary` directory.
 The boundary file should be a GeoJSON that consists of a singly valid polygon which encompases the entire study area.
 This will be used to define sample and prediction grids.
-- sample_type: source/grid, defines whether to use a predefined set of samples (source) such as from existing survey locations, or to use a generated grid of sample locations.
+- sample_type: source/grid/random, defines whether to use a predefined set of samples (source) such as from existing survey locations, or to use a generated grid of sample locations, or to generate random locations (random - not currently functional)
 - random_samples: [Not currently functional] true/false, generate random samples not related to existing sample locations
 - random_count: [Not currently functional] number of random samples to generate
 - random_buffer: [Not currently functional] distance from existing sample locations new random locations must be
 - random_init: [Not currently functional] ?
-- source_name: identifier for source used to load samples (not used for any path/lookup, only creating unique output file identifiers)
+- source_name: identifier for source used to load samples.
+Must be CSV file basename within `<base_path>/data/surveys` directory
 - grid_pixel_size: pixel size to use when generating sample grid
 - sample_nfill: number of locations to "fill" or create associated with each existing sample location
 - sample_fill_dist: maximum distance to fill for each sample location